b-rand/b-rand.github.io/_pages/resume.md

 Responsibilities

-* Assiting IT team with Agile Kanban ticketing system (Kayako and System Center Service Manager).
+* Assisting IT team with Agile Kanban ticketing system (Kayako and System Center Service Manager).
 * Management of end user accounts and systems.
 * Maintain and Administer internal VoIP call center.
 * Provide training and documentation to staff.
 * Administer company images and software deployments through System Center Configuration Manager.
-* Design and Impliment conference room technology
+* Design and Implement conference room technology
 * IT Department Accounting
 * Assist IT Interns